dantedelucia/buildkite-svmkit-examples/README.md

 This repository acts as a central hub for examples of how to use [SVMKit](https://github.com/abklabs/svmkit?tab=readme-ov-file#svmkit) to build both simple and complex Solana installations with ease.
 Here, you’ll find a range of example implementations, each demonstrating essential concepts and methods for utilizing **SVMKit**.
 While this repository does not cover every possible use case, the examples provided aim to serve as a solid foundation for getting started and exploring custom applications with SVMKit.

+Here are some examples of how to use SVMKit in various scenarios:

+## Examples

+- Setting up a Solana Permissioned Environment [(SPE) on AWS](https://github.com/abklabs/svmkit-examples/tree/main/aws-network-spe-py)
+- Setting up a Validator to join [testnet](https://github.com/abklabs/pulumi-svmkit/tree/main/examples) - this is an example for developers hacking on the codebase - we'll add an example for node operators soon.

+## Useful Links
 Until this repository is further populated, we recommend checking out:
 - [SVMKit](https://github.com/abklabs/svmkit?tab=readme-ov-file#svmkit) - Our deployment-agnostic tooling for building Solana validators and Solana Permissioned Environments (SPEs).
 - [Pulumi-SVMKit](https://github.com/abklabs/pulumi-svmkit?tab=readme-ov-file#pulumi-svmkit) - A Pulumi provider built around SVMKit.